Lebanon: Environment

 In December 2015, the Lebanese government signed an agreement with Chinook Industrial Mining, part owned by Chinook Sciences, to export over 100,000 tons of untreated waste from Beirut and the surrounding area.
 The waste had accumulated in temporary locations following the government closure of the county's largest land fill site five months earlier.
 The contract was jointly signed with Howa International which has offices in the Netherlands and Germany.
 The contract is reported to cost $212 per ton.
 The waste, which is compacted and infectious, would have to be sorted and was estimated to be enough to fill 2,000 containers.
 Initial reports that the waste was to be exported to Sierra Leone have been denied by diplomats.

 In February 2016, the government withdrew from negotiations after it was revealed that documents relating to the export of the trash to Russia were forgeries.
-On 19 March 2016, the Cabinet reopened the Naameh landfill for 60 days in line with a plan it passed few days earlier to end the trash crisis.
+On 19 March 2016, the Cabinet reopened the Naameh landfill for 60 days in line with a plan it passed a few days earlier to end the trash crisis.
 The plan also stipulates the establishment of landfills in Bourj Hammoud and Costa Brava, east and south of Beirut respectively.
 Sukleen trucks began removing piled garbage from Karantina and heading to Naameh.
 Environment Minister Mohammad Machnouk announced during a chat with activists that over 8,000 tons of garbage had been collected up to that point in only 24 hours as part of the government's trash plan.
 The plan's execution was ongoing at last report.
 In 2017, Human Rights Watch found that Lebanon's garbage crisis, and open burning of waste in particular, was posing a health risk to residents and violating the state's obligations under international law.

 In September 2018, Lebanon's parliament passed a law that banned open dumping and burning of waste.
 Despite penalties set in case of violations, Lebanese municipalities have been openly burning the waste, putting the lives of people in danger.
 In October 2018, Human Rights Watch researchers witnessed the open burning of dumps in al-Qantara and Qabrikha.
 On Sunday 13 October 2019 at night, a series of about 100 forest fires according to Lebanese Civil Defense, broke out and spread over large areas of Lebanon's forests.
 Lebanese Prime Minister Saad Al-Hariri confirmed his contact with a number of countries to send assistance via helicopters and firefighting planes, Cyprus, Jordan, Turkey and Greece participated in firefighting.
 According to press reports on Tuesday (15 October), fire has decreased in different places due to the rains.
+Lebanon's ongoing economic crisis has precipitated electricity shortages, prompting an increased reliance on diesel generators and subsequently contributing to environmental deterioration and health hazards.
+The scarcity of power has led to a heightened contamination of water sources.
+The compromised infrastructure, marked by sewage infiltrating drinking water, has given rise to significant health concerns, including an increase in cases of Hepatitis A. The health service, grappling with workforce shortages due to emigration, struggles amid a growing public health crisis.